-Figure 11: Graphical illustration of the proposed calculation for the effect on a specific endpoint using a nonlinear dose-response curve DRCj.
-The resulting mortality (%) can be interpreted as probability of one individual to die due to exposure to a certain dose, which can also be interpreted as a percentage of a cohort of individual bees to die after exposure to the identical dose.
-(EFSA Bee guidance)
+Figure 12: Graphical illustration of the proposed calculation for the effect on a specific endpoint using a nonlinear dose-response curve DRCj (EFSA Bee guidance).
+The resulting mortality (%) can be interpreted as probability of one individual to die on exposure to a certain dose, which can also be interpreted as a percentage of a cohort of individual bees to die after exposure to the identical dose.
+In this illustrative case, PEQ, of 1 results in PIEj of 20%.

-Table 45 gives an overview of ecotoxicological exposures as defined by a proper problem formulation and the derivation of effect parameters for honey bees (described in chapter 4 and 6, respectively).
+Table 42 gives an overview of ecotoxicological exposures as defined by a proper problem formulation and the derivation of effect parameters for honey bees (described in Chapter 4 and 6, respectively).